SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Guiding Steps .md

 Save the process.

 Move on to action task "create new purchase requisition".
 Currently we can not either update the action task with respective action or we can not replace with valid action.
-Hence this step shall be removed and a new action shall be selected from action library(Eg: Create Purchase Requisition"
+Hence this step shall be removed and a new action shall be selected from action library(Eg: Create Purchase Requisition).
+After the action task is added, fill in required inputs, provide destinations, save the process.
+Now the process shall be ready to release, deploy and execute.

+As the process is generated and if you would like to explain the process to a colleague, you can go to "generate" option in the process editor.
+Select "Explain this process"
+This will generate the process summary.
+Similarly a datatype can be generated from overview tab by providing prompt "Generate datatype for supplier details".